rich-junwang/rich-junwang.github.io/content/posts/tech/ml_infra/parallelism/index.md

 A lot of contents of here are from OpenAI, Nvidia, Deepspeed and bigscience blogs.
 We'll first go through different parallelism techniques and then talk about how to combine them to maximize training efficiency.

 ### Data Parallelism
 Data parallelism (DP) is the most straightforward way of parallel training.
-With data parallelism, model parameters and optimzer states are replicated across different workers.
+With data parallelism, model parameters and optimizer states are replicated across different workers.
 Data is partitioned into the same number of shards and each replicate of model is fed with one shard of data.
-Forward and backward computation is in parallel (simutaneously) and then there is a synchronization step where gradients are averaged across workers to update parameters.
+Forward and backward computation is in parallel (simultaneously) and then there is a synchronization step where gradients are averaged across workers to update parameters.
 The DP computation can be summarized as the following [three steps](https://www.adept.ai/blog/sherlock-sdc):

 ```
 Each machine computes local gradients given local inputs and a consistent global view of the parameters.